Filipino Chicken Adobo (Chicken Cooked in Soy Sauce and Vinegar)

 Low-Carb Diet / South Beach Diet Suggestions:

-This Filipino Chicken Adobo recipe is low in carbs and should be suitable for low-carb or Keto diet plans, which might prefer higher-fat chicken thighs.
-The newer version made with leaner chicken breasts would be great for any phase of the original South Beach Diet.
+This Filipino Chicken Adobo recipe is low in carbs and should be suitable for low-carb or Keto diet plans, and those diets will definitely prefer the new version with higher-fat chicken thighs.
+Leaner chicken breasts would probably be most suitable for the original South Beach Diet, although even when it’s made with thighs this recipe isn’t terribly high in fat.

 Find More Recipes Like This One:

-Use Chicken Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.
+Use Chicken Recipes or Skillet Meals to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalynโs Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes Iโm sharing there.

-31 Comments on “Filipino Chicken Adobo (Chicken Cooked in Soy Sauce and Vinegar)”
+31 Comments on “Filipino Chicken Adobo (Cooked in Soy Sauce and Vinegar)”

 Pingback: 12 Amazingly Delicious Asian Style Keto Dinners for Easy Weight loss